 iSeasamo Phone Opening Tool

 Xytronic 988D Solder Rework Station

 Chip Epoxy Glue Remover

 Circuit Board Holder

 This process involves interpreting and viewing data on memory chips.
 The investigators use a high-powered electron microscope to analyze the physical gates on the chips and then convert the gate level into 1’s and 0’s to discover the resulting ASCII code.
 This process is expensive and time-consuming.
 Also, it requires an ample knowledge of hardware and file systems.
 There is no tool available for micro read (Ayers, Brothers, Jansen, 2014).

 Computer Forensics Boot Camp Course

 Did you find this article very useful?
 Are you aspiring for the certified cyber forensics professional (CCFP) examination?
-InfoSec Institute offers a uniquely designed Authorized Computer Forensics Boot Camp Course for the students of CCFP and CCFE examinations.
+Infosec offers a uniquely designed Authorized Computer Forensics Boot Camp Course for the students of CCFP and CCFE examinations.
 You can join this course to acquire a professional CCFP certification.